Embraer Legacy 450/500 and Praetor 500/600: Development

 The program was introduced in April 2008, Embraer planned to invest US$750 million and to introduce the larger model in 2012 and the smaller in 2013.
 Honeywell HTF7500E turbofans were selected along a Rockwell Collins Pro Line Fusion avionics suite integrated cockpit and a Parker Hannifin fly-by-wire flight control system.

-At the May 2008 European Business Aviation Convention and Exhibition, the larger was named Legacy 500 and priced at $18.4 million and the smaller Legacy 450, priced at $15.25 million.
+At the May 2008 European Business Aviation Convention and Exhibition, the larger was named Legacy 500 priced at $18.4 million and the smaller Legacy 450, priced at $15.25 million.

 The variants have 95% systems commonality.

 An assembly line was officially opened in Melbourne, Florida on 2 June 2016, adding Embraer Legacy 450 and 500 production to the existing Phenom 100 and 300 line, along a completion center/flight-prep building.
 The first Legacy 450 on the line since May 16 should be delivered in mid-December.
 The facility will be able to assemble up to 96 Phenoms and 72 Legacys annually.

 The first Legacy 450 produced in Florida was delivered in December 2016; the fuselage is built in Botucatu in Brazil, and the wings in Évora, Portugal.

 The first Legacy 500 entered final assembly in January 2017 and was flown in July.

 Embraer will eventually move most of its Legacy 450/500 production in Florida but has not set up a schedule yet.